 - Continuum model with discrete nonlinearity

 To understand the role of elastic deformation between nonlinear contacts, we simulated nonlinear wave propagation within a finite element framework.
-Our model revealed that the wave self-interaction with nonlinear contacts generates zero- and second-harmonic frequencies, and also causes self-demodulation effects that generate very low frequencies.
+Our model revealed that the wave self-interaction with weakly nonlinear contacts generates zero- and second-harmonic frequencies, and also causes self-demodulation effects that generate very low frequencies.
 An interesting finding of the work was that the amplitude of these nonlinearly generated frequencies depends upon the local coupling of discrete contacts with the surrounding continuum and also on the contact distribution in the continuum [Patil and Matlack, Wave motion, 2021].

 This work was partially supported by the Army Research Office under Grant Number W911NF-20-1-0250